faguil/Xenacoelomorph-Neuropeptides-Evolution/README.md

 [04-Xenacoelomorph_neuropeptide_GPCRs.txt](https://github.com/faguil/Xenacoelomorph-Neuropeptides-Evolution/blob/main/04-Xenacoelomorph_neuropeptide_GPCRs.txt) contains xenacoelomorph neuropeptide GPCR protein sequences used in this study.

+[05-Supplementary-Tables.pdf](https://github.com/faguil/Xenacoelomorph-Neuropeptides-Evolution/blob/main/05-Supplementary-Tables.pdf) contains supplementary tables used in this study.

+- **Supplementary Table 1.** Distribution of plesiomorphic bilaterian neuropeptides and neuropeptide receptors in xenacoelomorphs.
+- **Supplementary Table 2.** Distribution of novel neuropeptides in xenacoelomorphs and number of detected precursors.
+- **Supplementary Table 3.** Affinity of xenacoelomorph GPCRs to protostome and deuterostome sequences of the corresponding receptor types in the RAxML and FastTree sequence analysis.
+- **Supplementary Table 4.** Species and accession numbers of sequencing data and tissues/stages of original RNA source.
+- **Supplementary Table 5.** Species and accession number of sequencing data or origin of genomes.

 ## How to download code files

 The code in this repository is all stored in the 00-Code folder, and can be downloaded as described above.
 Most scripts were built in R or Python and are therefore in .R, .py or .ipynb format, which can be visualised in your IDE of choice (e.g., RStudio, Visual Studio Code, etc.).
 Some of them, specially those that combine multiple steps across different programming languages or softwares called in the command line terminal, were put together in .txt or .docx files, from which the different code chunks can be copied.